How to Clean the HEPA Filter of Your Vacuum Cleaner

 Now, with another preferably handheld vacuum, simply vacuum up all the debris from the filter.
 Be extra cautious however as to not puncture through the filter.

-Now all you have to do is to reinstall your filters and your vacuum should be ready to go.
+Next, all you have to do is to reinstall your filters and your vacuum should be ready to go.

 How Often Should You Change Your HEPA Filter?

 Although HEPA filters typically last a pretty long time, cleaning them over and over again can still damage them slightly over time.
 On top of that, if your HEPA filter isn’t labeled as washable or permanent, then replacing your HEPA filter is going to be inevitable as you won’t be able to clean it without damaging it.
-The following advice is for HEPA filters that have neither the permanent of washable labels.
+The following advice is for HEPA filters that have neither the permanent or washable labels.

 Also, regardless of the type of filter, you’re using, if the filter is damaged in any way shape or form then replacement is definitely required.
-If you don’t have a properly functioning filter then you risk damaging the vacuum cleaner itself.
+If you don’t have a properly functioning filter you risk damaging the vacuum cleaner itself.